t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 ---

 ## Motivation
-A definitive failure of an ancient 16G SSD (PATA!) in my Dell Vostro A90 nearly lead to trashing the machine.
+A definitive failure of the 16G SSD (PATA!) in my ancient Dell Vostro A90 nearly lead to trashing the machine.
 Not that it is used that much but occasionally it still worked well (eg. as a low-end machine for testing software performance or even a SNES emulation system).

 At present, a disk with such interface (miniPCI-e PATA) is nearly impossible to acquire.
-Few are available for some ridiculus price on the other side of Atlantic (USA) and have even more ridiculus shipment cost (more than the disk itself...).
+Few are available for some ridiculus price on the other side of the Atlantic (USA) and have even more ridiculus shipment cost (more than the disk itself...).

 Such catastrophies occasionally motivates to make something not necessarily very useful (as is